 Getting there is easy by public transportation, no matter how you choose to travel to the city:

-- from Busan Station on the orange line number 1, take the train towards Nopo.
-At Seomyon station change to the green line number 2 towards Jangsan.
+- From Busan Station on the orange line number 1, take the train towards Nopo.
+At Seomyon station, change to green line number 2 and move towards Jangsan.
 Get off at the Haeundae subway station.

-- from Namhae International Airport take the purple subway line all the way until the last stop, Sasang.
-Change the train to the green line number 2 towards Jangsan.
+- From Namhae International Airport, take the purple subway line to the last stop, Sasang.
+Then change the train to green line number 2 towards Jangsan.
 Get off at the Haeundae subway station.

-In full honesty, part of the reason why we loved Haeundae so much is that it reminded us of Repulse Bay Beach in Hong Kong.
-With its impressive skyscrapers, fancy hotels, cool cafes with sea views and good coffee, but also the long sandy beach.
+We probably loved Haeundae so much because it reminded us of Repulse Bay Beach in Hong Kong, our previous city of residence.
+It has impressive skyscrapers, fancy hotels, cool cafes with sea views, good coffee, and a long sandy beach.

-After spending one week here we came to love Haeundae even more than Repulse Bay.
-The place offers so many things to do, the food is delicious, incredibly diverse, and for all budgets, and by staying here you will be in the perfect location for day trips from Busan.
+After spending one week here, we came to love Haeundae even more than Repulse Bay.
+The place offers so many things to do, the food is delicious and incredibly diverse, and there is food for all budgets.
+Staying here puts you in the perfect location for day trips from Busan.

-No matter if you only visit Haeundae for a day or choose it as your base camp for your trip to Busan, this is your complete guide on what to expect and what to do.
+Whether you visit Haeundae only for a day or choose it as your base camp for your trip to Busan, this is your complete guide to what to expect and what to do.

 Where to stay in Haeundae, Busan

-The first time we visited Busan we chose to stay further away from the beach area, on Yeongdo island.
-However, after that visit we were convinced that the next time we will be in Busan we will definitely choose to stay close to Haeundae.
+The first time we visited Busan, we chose to stay further away from the beach area on Yeongdo island.
+However, after that visit, we were convinced that the next time we visit Busan, we will definitely choose to stay close to Haeundae.

-If you are traveling for a special occasion or simply want to go all-in and choose luxury hotels here are my hotel suggestions:
+If you are traveling for a special occasion or want to go all-in and choose luxury hotels, here are my hotel suggestions:

 - Paradise Hotel is one of the fanciest and most Instagrammable hotels in the region,